vdaas/vald/docs/overview/data-flow.md

 When the user searches a vector from Vald:

 1. Vald Ingress receives a search request from the user.
 Vald provides 2 searching interfaces to the user, the user can search by vector or search by the vector ID.
-2. Vald Ingress will forward the request to the Vald LB Gateway to pre-process the request data.
+2. Vald Ingress will forward the request to the Vald LB Gateway to process the request.
 3. Vald LB Gateway will forward the request to all Vald Agents in parallel.
 Each Vald Agent will search the _k_ nearest neighbor vectors in an on memory graph index.
 4. Vald Agent returns the searching result to the Vald LB Gateway.
 The searching result includes the UUID, the vector distance, and the vector.
 The number of the result will be the same as requested.
 5. Vald LB Gateway will aggregate all searching results from all Vald Agents, rank the result by the vector distance, and return the ranked result to the Vald Ingress.